 - Severe itching

-If you have a chemical in your eye, wash your hands thoroughly with soap and water, hold your eyelid open and flush the affected eye with cold water for 10 to 15 minutes, then go to an emergency room.
+- Chemical eye burns: If you have a chemical in your eye, wash your hands thoroughly with soap and water, hold your eyelid open, and flush the affected eye with cold water for 10 to 15 minutes, then go to the emergency room.

 - Blood leakage in the eye from a popped vessel (subconjunctival hemorrhage)